leostera/caramel/ROADMAP.md

 * Type-driven tools for refactoring and verification could be used on Erlang sources

+* Lower level languages like the OCaml Bytecode could run on an interpreter on the BEAM, allowing the bulk of OCaml programs to run on the BEAM

 And many other ideas that have come up on discussions about this project so far.

 The art is long but the life is short, so we'll do one thing at a time and